-Rocker Bottom Shoes: Also known as round bottom shoes, are made with a thicker than usual sole.
-These shoes are created to compensate for lost range of motion.
-The rounded heel, assists with the gait and helps re-calibrate the before painful walking experience in previous shoes.
+Rocker Bottom Shoes: Also known as round bottom shoes are made with a thicker than usual sole.
+These shoes are created to compensate for a lost range of motion.
+The rounded heel assists with the gait and helps re-calibrate the before painful walking experience in previous shoes.

 Getting back to running: the 10% rule

 It states that you should never increase your weekly mileage by more than 10 percent over the previous week.